EvertonSA/gke-private-terraform/README.md

 # gke-private-terraform

+## Requirements
+To apply these changes you must use Google Cloud Shell and has to be Owner of the GCP project.

-how to access bastion server:
+### How to access bastion server:
-1 - gcloud beta compute ssh --zone "southamerica-east1-a" "private-cluster-bastion" --project "$project_name"
+`gcloud beta compute ssh --zone "southamerica-east1-a" "private-cluster-bastion" --project "$project_name"`

-how to provisioning the cluster:
+### How to provisioning the cluster:
+`
+# on root path,
+./init.sh

+# on dev folder
-1 - terraform init
+terraform init
-2 - terraform apply -auto-approve
+terraform apply -auto-approve
+`